TexasInstruments/simplelink-coresdk-examples/README.md

 # SIMPLELINK LOW POWER F2 and F3 Core SDK Examples
-This repository contains TI's SimpleLink Low Power Core Software Development Kit (SDK) Examples for F2 and F3.
+This repository contains TI's SimpleLink Low Power Core Software Development Kit (Core SDK) Examples for F2 and F3 SDK's.

 ## Summary

-Something needed here
+This repository is a buildable version of just the Core SDK examples.
+It clones the F2 and F3 GitHub SDKs as submodules and builds them before building the examples.

+The imports.mak files for both the F2 and F3 SDK's need to be edited.
+This is necessary to reflect the local tool installation locations.
+You can find detailed instructions in the Setup Instructions.

 ## Background

-Something needed here

-## Features

-Something needed here
+The examples in this repository are also available in the respective F2 and F3 SDKs.
+This repository is a convenient way to focus on the examples, while the SDKs are only submodules.

 ## Setup Instructions